 In 2010, EAI introduced Compassionate Elephant Care to Asia, where elephants are still used in free-contact environments as beasts of burden, entertainers, street beggars and objects of religious devotion.

-Although EAI prefers that elephants not be exploited in any manner, traditions are ingrained and it will take time to completely change captive-held elephant culture.
+Although EAI prefers that elephants not be exploited in any manner, traditions are ingrained and it will take time to change captive-held elephant culture completely.
 But the first results are promising, as mahouts enthusiastically learn new skills and a humane philosophy of management.

 Over the long term, Compassionate Elephant Care will help to spare elephants from the harsh treatment that has plagued their predecessors for generations.